Meghan Markle vs. the Mail: how the privacy case played out in court

 The Mail on Sunday quoted the letter in a series of articles the following year, prompting the duchess to sue the paper’s owners, Associated Newspapers Limited (ANL).

-Markle won her privacy claim against ANL in the High Court, where a judge agreed in February that she had a reasonable expectation that the contents of her letter would remain private.
+Markle originally won her privacy claim against ANL in the High Court, where a judge agreed in February that she had a reasonable expectation that the contents of her letter would remain private.

 Lord Justice Warby made a summary judgment, avoiding a high-profile trial, but ANL vowed to appeal.
-The publisher's legal team argued that the case, which also involves copyright and data protection issues, should go to a full trial.
+The publisher's legal team argued that the case, which also involved copyright and data protection issues, should go to a full trial.

 Knauf’s testimony shows that the duchess “considered it at least a serious possibility that the letter would be made public by her father and crafted the letter with that possibility specifically in mind”, lawyers told the court.

 Andrew Caldecott QC “said Mr Knauf’s evidence casts doubt on the basis of the judge’s ruling” in the High Court case, the newspaper reported.

 The ‘daddy’ claim

 Knauf claimed that the duchess had asked him whether she should refer to her father as “daddy” in the letter, as it would “pull at the heartstrings” in “the unfortunate event that it leaked” to the media.

 In a series of text messages, Markle told Knauf that she wanted to write to her father to demonstrate to the Royal Family that action was being taken to stop him from engaging with the media, the court heard.